 I saw uniformity despite immense diversity- people wearing the same white unstitched piece of cloth from all over the world.
 People spoke different languages.
 I saw blacks, whites, browns, pilgrims belonging to various ethnicities, national origin, men, women-all assembling in one place united in their remembrance of God, with a common goal of seeking His pleasure and nearness in utmost humility.
 It did not matter if you were a billionaire or just barely made it, we were all the same.
 I felt like this was the closet to God’s presence I would come in this life.

-An update to that spiritual journey: Last month I returned from performing Hajj, the major pilgrimage to Mecca.
+An update to that spiritual journey: Last year in September, I returned from performing Hajj, the major pilgrimage to Mecca.
 I have published a few posts on my Patheos blog.

 Walking in the same places Abraham, Ishmael and Muhammad all walked once gave me chills.
 The whole experience was about connecting with God, to honor the memories and sacrifices of the family of Abraham, humbling yourself in unison with 2 million other people.